-So this week, I thought I’d share some tips on how to attract, connect and retain new attendees: Five Simple Ways to Make Your Church Stickier.
-None of these ideas are new or revolutionary, but I bet you think your church is a LOT better at each one than you really are.
+None of these ideas are new or revolutionary, but I bet you think your congregation is a LOT better at how to make your church sticker than you really are.
 Trust me on this; they’re not.

 I’m sure you assume your church gets a pass on this one; your church is one of the friendliest churches on the planet.
 When you walk in, everyone says hi, you have a built in greeting time in your service when all the new people feel welcomed, and after church, people hang around forever laughing and connecting.
 You’ve got the friendly thing down.

 Let me give you an outsider’s perspective on the friendliness of your church.
 When I arrive, one or two assigned people with big nametags smile and say “Hi.”
 (At some churches, the assigned greeters are either engaged in conversation with someone else, grunt hello or just frown and hand me a bulletin.)
 Once I navigate past people in the lobby talking to people they already know, I am placed in an isolation bubble called the auditorium.